cfu288/mere-medical/libs/emr-pipeline/README.md

 nx run emr-pipeline:status
 ```

-Only `extract` fetches tenant EMR data using a network. `transform` and `publish` are
+Only `extract` uses the network. `transform` and `publish` read nothing but
-pure functions of `data/warehouse.db`, which publish a simplified
-`tenants.db` for distribution.
-The monthly refresh workflow (`.github/workflows/emr-pipeline.yaml`)
+`data/warehouse.db`.
+The monthly workflow (`.github/workflows/emr-pipeline.yaml`)
-runs all three, opens a PR with the regenerated `tenants.db`, and comments the status
+runs all three, opens a PR with the regenerated `tenants.db`, and comments the
-output on it.
+status report on it.

-Every directory location comes from the environment, and a missing variable fails
-the run loudly rather than crawling a stale built-in url.
-The workflow defines the
+Extract reads its configuration from environment variables.
+Each crawl needs
+its `<VENDOR>_<VERSION>_ENDPOINTS_URL`, plus `EPIC_CLIENT_ID`, sent as the
+`Epic-Client-ID` header so Epic includes each tenant's `register` url.
+Extract
+fails if one is missing.
+Production values live in the workflow's `env` block.
-production values; local runs read the repo `.env`, which nx loads automatically.
+To run locally, copy that block into the repo `.env`, which nx loads.
+Two
-Required: `EPIC_R4_ENDPOINTS_URL`, `EPIC_DSTU2_ENDPOINTS_URL`,
-`CERNER_R4_ENDPOINTS_URL`, `CERNER_DSTU2_ENDPOINTS_URL`,
-`VERADIGM_DSTU2_ENDPOINTS_URL`, `HEALOW_R4_ENDPOINTS_URL`,
-`ATHENA_ENDPOINTS_URL`, and `EPIC_CLIENT_ID` (sent as the `Epic-Client-ID` header;
-without it Epic omits each tenant's `register` url).
-Optional:
-`VERADIGM_R4_ENDPOINTS_URL` turns the Veradigm R4 crawl on (the web app connects
+variables are optional. `VERADIGM_R4_ENDPOINTS_URL` turns the Veradigm R4 crawl on,
-over DSTU2 only), and `HEALOW_R4_FILE_LOCATION` reads healow's practice list from
-a file instead of its ~15 MB url.
+and `HEALOW_R4_FILE_LOCATION` reads healow's practice list from a file instead
+of downloading it.

-Epic's Brands bundle is ~90 MB and Athena's is ~132 MB, so a run peaks around 1.3 GB of
+The directory downloads are large, ~90 MB for Epic and ~132 MB for athena, so a
+run peaks around 1.3 GB of heap.
+The workflow saves the gitignored
-heap and the directory fetch gets its own multi-minute timeout.

-`data/warehouse.db` is gitignored; the workflow persists it as a rolling
+`data/warehouse.db` between runs as the rolling `warehouse-backup` release
-`warehouse-backup` release asset.
+asset.

 ## Data flow

-1. **Discover.** Each adapter reads its vendor directory and yields candidate tenants.
+1. **Discover.** One HTTP GET per vendor and version downloads its tenant
-   An accepted directory body is saved into `vendor_tenant_directory_snapshots`, the history that
-   remembers every tenant ever listed; a body identical to the newest snapshot only
+   directory, a JSON FHIR Bundle listing every tenant.
+Each vendor lays out
+   ids, names, and urls differently (Epic uses `Endpoint` resources, cerner and
+   healow pair `Organization` with `Endpoint`, athena tags `Organization`s with a
+   practice extension), so each vendor has a `parseDirectory` adapter.
+A body that
+   parses, yields tenants, and matches its declared total is written verbatim as
+   one JSON text column in `vendor_tenant_directory_snapshots` (vendor,
+   fhir_version, fetched_at, body).
+Nothing is split into columns here; that is
+   transform's job.
+Refetching an identical body only updates the newest
-   updates that snapshot's date.
+   snapshot's date.
-2. **Extract.** Fetches the CapabilityStatement of every currently listed tenant, each
+2. **Extract.** For every tenant url in the directory, one HTTP GET of
-   run, through a bounded worker pool with retries and timeouts.
-A failure, including
+   `{url}/metadata` downloads its CapabilityStatement, the JSON document that
+   declares the tenant's OAuth urls. `capability_downloads` keeps one row per
+   url.
+A success overwrites the row's `body` and `downloaded_at`.
+A failure, a
-   a 200 carrying non-JSON or a capability that classifies unusable, updates error
-   columns only.
-It **never replaces a usable body with an unusable one**: a run
+   non-JSON 200, or a body that would replace a usable one with an unusable one
-   killed midway costs a re-crawl, never data.
+   writes only `attempted_at`, `failed`, and `error`.
+Rows are written as
+   fetches finish, so a killed run keeps everything already fetched.
+3. **Transform.** Offline.
+Rereads every stored snapshot body oldest to newest
-3. **Transform.** `DELETE` + `INSERT` rebuilds the staging tables by rereading every
+   through the vendor's adapter and rebuilds the three staging tables with
-   snapshot: every tenant ever listed, its latest url and seen date, its last
-   non-empty name, every url it was ever listed at, and a classification of each url's
-   stored capability body.
-Pure, offline.
+   `DELETE` + `INSERT`. `tenant_names` gets each tenant's merged name and
+   managing organization. `tenant_listings` gets one row per tenant and url,
+   with the newest date that listed it. `url_smart_security` gets each url's
+   authorize, token, and register urls read from its stored capability body,
+   plus a classification.
-4. **Publish.** One query over the staging tables writes a fresh `tenants.db`: entries
+4. **Publish.** One query joins the staging tables by the derivation rules
-   joined to their usable capability (preferring the current url, else the most
+   below and writes a brand-new `tenants.db`.
+Each row is one publishable
-   recently seen url that still classifies usable), plus code-seeded sandbox rows stamped
+   tenant, plus the adapters' fixed sandbox rows stamped with the newest
-   with the newest snapshot's time.
-Publishing twice from the same warehouse yields the
-   same artifact.

-Failure semantics: **partial failure degrades to staleness, never absence**.
-Transform
-reads the last-known-good body per URL, and a run killed midway publishes what a
-completed run over the same bodies would.

-Every row carries `last_seen_in_directory` and no row ever leaves the artifact.
-Nothing
-in this repo turns that timestamp into an expiry: search and `findTenantById` serve every
+   snapshot time.

+Rows never leave the artifact, and readers ignore how old
-row however old its seen date, so delisted tenants stay reachable and connected users'
+`last_seen_in_directory` is, so delisted tenants stay reachable and connected
-sync never breaks.
-If hiding long-delisted tenants ever matters, that becomes a filter
-in the API reading the column, not pipeline state.
+users keep syncing.
+Any future expiry belongs in the API as a filter on that
+column.

 ## Guardrails

-Extract rejects only a directory that contradicts itself: an unparseable body, an empty
+Extract rejects a directory body that does not parse, lists no tenants, or
-yield, or a declared `total` its entries do not match.
-A rejected directory is never
+declares a total its entries do not match.
+A rejected body is not saved, so it
-parsed into the staging tables and advances no seen date.

-Publish has no checks of its own: the artifact ships whatever the warehouse holds, and
+never reaches staging.
+Publish has no checks of its own.
+The human reviewing
-the monthly PR's status comment is where a human catches a bad refresh.
+the monthly PR's status comment is the gate.

 ## Schema

-The DDL lives in `src/db/sql/warehouse.sql` (durable), `src/db/sql/staging.sql`
+The DDL lives in three files. `src/db/sql/warehouse.sql` holds the durable
-(disposable, dropped and rebuilt), and `libs/tenant-db/src/lib/schema.ts` (the shipped
-artifact, `user_version`-asserted at open). `tenants.db` and the staging tables are never
+tables, `src/db/sql/staging.sql` the staging tables, and
+`libs/tenant-db/src/lib/schema.ts` the shipped artifact, whose `user_version`
+the reader asserts at open.
+Nothing is migrated.
+Staging and `tenants.db`
-migrated; they regenerate from the durable tables.
-The durable state is what extract
+regenerate from the durable tables.
+Losing the warehouse means recrawling
-learns: downloaded capability bodies and the directory history.
-Losing the warehouse costs a recrawl plus
-the memory of tenants no directory lists anymore.

-Conventions: every timestamp is an ISO-8601 UTC instant written by the
+everything and losing the record of delisted tenants.

-pipeline's own clock, so text order is time order.
-Empty strings are never
+Timestamps are ISO-8601 UTC from the pipeline clock, so text order is time
-stored; blank input becomes NULL.
-Every warehouse table is scoped by
+order.
+Blank input becomes NULL, never an empty string.
+Every warehouse table
-`(vendor, fhir_version)` and scopes never join to each other.
-The staging
+is scoped by `(vendor, fhir_version)` and scopes never join.
+Staging has no
-layer declares no foreign keys; transform rebuilds a scope wholesale in one
+foreign keys because transform rebuilds a whole scope in one transaction.
-transaction, so orphans cannot survive a rebuild.
-Sandbox rows use reserved
-`sandbox_`-prefixed ids, and athena ships none.
+Sandbox rows use `sandbox_`-prefixed ids, and athena has no sandbox row.

-The published values derive from the tables above by three rules.
-A tenant's
+Derivation rules:

-current listing is its newest `tenant_listings` row (ties broken by highest id).
+1. A tenant's current listing is its newest `tenant_listings` row, ties broken
+   by highest id.
-Its name and managing organization each come from the newest snapshot where that
+2. Its name and managing organization each come from the newest snapshot where
-column was non-empty.
-Its auth urls come from its usable capability rows, current
+   that column was non-empty.
+3. Its auth urls come together from one usable `url_smart_security` row,
-url first, then newest sighting, all three urls taken from one row.
+   preferring the current url's and falling back to the most recently listed
+   url that has one.

 ```mermaid
 erDiagram